Warner Pacific University: Academics

+Warner Pacific University's traditional undergraduate program offers 23 baccalaureate degree programs, 7 areas of pre-professional study, 23 minors, and 6 associate degree programs.
+For working adults, Warner Pacific University offers its Professional and Graduate Studies program with 8 baccalaureate degree programs, 6 minors, and 4 associate degree program.
+Additionally, 4 graduate-level programs are offered: Master of Business Administration (MBA), Master of Arts in Organizational Leadership (MAOL), Master of Education (MEd), and Master of Arts in Teaching (MAT).

 Campus

 Warner Pacific is situated on a 15 acre urban campus on the southern slope of Mount Tabor.
-Since the 1890s, the park has contained reservoirs that serve the city of Portland, and that are now listed on the National Register of Historic Places.
-The city's drinking water is being transitioned to covered reservoirs at Powell Butte; the transition is scheduled to be complete by 2020.
+Since the 1890s, the park has contained reservoirs that once served the city of Portland, and that are now listed on the National Register of Historic Places.

 Buildings on campus include McGuire Auditorium, the Otto F. Linn Library, Gotham Hall, and the C.C.
 Perry Gymnasium.
 Bounded on the south by Southeast Division Street, the campus runs from (what would be) 65th Avenue to 70th Avenue.